Endi18/Food-Recipe-Application/app/README.md

 ## Project Description

 For the Mobile Application Development course, we decided to develop a food recipes application.
-With our app, named "Tasty", users can either opt to log in or continue in guest mode so as to access a vast collection of delicious recipes from different cuisines all around the world.
+With our app, named "Foodtopia", users can either opt to log in or continue in guest mode so as to access a vast collection of delicious recipes from different cuisines all around the world.

 Inside our app, we have incorporated a search function that allows users to easily browse through hundreds of recipes simply by entering a keyword.
-Moreover, the "Tasty" app also allows users to like their favorite recipes, making it easy to save and revisit them later, in their own dedicated "Favorites" page.
+Moreover, the "Foodtopia" app also allows users to like their favorite recipes, making it easy to save and revisit them later, in their own dedicated "Favorites" page.

 Overall, thanks to its user-friendly interface and extensive recipe collection, our food recipes app is a must-have for anyone who loves to cook and experiment with new flavors, all through the convenience of their own mobile phone.